ajwhitney23/Operating-Systems/project1/README.txt

 Slug Output:

 awhitney@DESKTOP-AJW ~/p/project1> ./slug 1
-Read seed value: 55555
+[Slug PID: 1484]: Read seed value: 55555
+[Slug PID: 1484]: Read seed value (converted to integer): 55555
-Delay time is 3 seconds.
+[Slug PID: 1484]: Delay time is 3 seconds.
 Coin flip: 0
-I'll get the job done.
+[Slug PID: 1484]: I'll get the job done.
 Eventually...
-Break time is over!
+[Slug PID: 1484]: Break time is over!
 I am running the 'last -d --fulltimes' command.

 wtmp begins Fri Jan 29 09:35:36 2021

 Slugrace Output:

-[Parent]: I forked off child 1845
+[Parent]: I forked off child 1451
-[Child PID: 1845]: Executing './slug 1' command...
+[Child PID: 1451]: Executing './slug 1' command...
-[Parent]: I forked off child 1846
+[Parent]: I forked off child 1452
-[Child PID: 1846]: Executing './slug 2' command...
+[Child PID: 1452]: Executing './slug 2' command...
-Read seed value: 55555
+[Slug PID: 1451]: Read seed value: 55555
+[Slug PID: 1451]: Read seed value (converted to integer): 55555
-Delay time is 3 seconds.
+[Slug PID: 1451]: Delay time is 3 seconds.
 Coin flip: 0
-I'll get the job done.
+[Slug PID: 1451]: I'll get the job done.
 Eventually...
-[Parent]: I forked off child 1847
+[Parent]: I forked off child 1453
-[Child PID: 1847]: Executing './slug 3' command...
+[Child PID: 1453]: Executing './slug 3' command...
-Read seed value: 56789
+[Slug PID: 1452]: Read seed value: 56789
+[Slug PID: 1452]: Read seed value (converted to integer): 56789
-Delay time is 2 seconds.
+[Slug PID: 1452]: Delay time is 2 seconds.
 Coin flip: 1
-I'll get the job done.
+[Slug PID: 1452]: I'll get the job done.
 Eventually...
-[Parent]: I forked off child 1848
+[Parent]: I forked off child 1454
-[Child PID: 1848]: Executing './slug 4' command...
+[Child PID: 1454]: Executing './slug 4' command...
 The race is still going.
-The following children are still racing: 1845 1846 1847 1848 Read seed value: 12345
+The following children are still racing: 1451 1452 1453 1454
+[Slug PID: 1453]: Read seed value: 12345
+[Slug PID: 1453]: Read seed value (converted to integer): 12345
-Delay time is 4 seconds.
+[Slug PID: 1453]: Delay time is 4 seconds.
 Coin flip: 1
-I'll get the job done.
+[Slug PID: 1453]: I'll get the job done.
 Eventually...
-Read seed value: 456
+[Slug PID: 1454]: Read seed value: 456
+[Slug PID: 1454]: Read seed value (converted to integer): 456
-Delay time is 4 seconds.
+[Slug PID: 1454]: Delay time is 4 seconds.
 Coin flip: 1
-I'll get the job done.
+[Slug PID: 1454]: I'll get the job done.
 Eventually...
 The race is still going.
-The following children are still racing: 1845 1846 1847 1848 The race is still going.
-The following children are still racing: 1845 1846 1847 1848 The race is still going.
-The following children are still racing: 1845 1846 1847 1848 The race is still going.
-The following children are still racing: 1845 1846 1847 1848 The race is still going.
-The following children are still racing: 1845 1846 1847 1848 The race is still going.
-The following children are still racing: 1845 1846 1847 1848 The race is still going.
-The following children are still racing: 1845 1846 1847 1848 Break time is over!
+The following children are still racing: 1451 1452 1453 1454 The race is still going.
+The following children are still racing: 1451 1452 1453 1454 The race is still going.
+The following children are still racing: 1451 1452 1453 1454 The race is still going.
+The following children are still racing: 1451 1452 1453 1454 The race is still going.
+The following children are still racing: 1451 1452 1453 1454 The race is still going.
+The following children are still racing: 1451 1452 1453 1454 The race is still going.
+The following children are still racing: 1451 1452 1453 1454
+[Slug PID: 1452]: Break time is over!
 I am running the 'id -u' command.
 The race is still going.
-The following children are still racing: 1845 1846 1847 1848 1000
+The following children are still racing: 1451 1452 1453 1454 1000
 The race is still going.
-The following children are still racing: 1845 1846 1847 1848 Child 1846 has crossed the finish line!
+The following children are still racing: 1451 1452 1453 1454 Child 1452 has crossed the finish line!
 It took 2.000000 seconds The race is still going.
-The following children are still racing: 1845 1847 1848 The race is still going.
-The following children are still racing: 1845 1847 1848 Break time is over!
+The following children are still racing: 1451 1453 1454 The race is still going.
+The following children are still racing: 1451 1453 1454
+[Slug PID: 1451]: Break time is over!
 I am running the 'last -d --fulltimes' command.

 wtmp begins Fri Jan 29 09:35:36 2021
 The race is still going.
-The following children are still racing: 1845 1847 1848 Child 1845 has crossed the finish line!
+The following children are still racing: 1451 1453 1454 Child 1451 has crossed the finish line!
 It took 3.000000 seconds The race is still going.
-The following children are still racing: 1847 1848 The race is still going.
-The following children are still racing: 1847 1848 The race is still going.
-The following children are still racing: 1847 1848 Break time is over!
+The following children are still racing: 1453 1454 The race is still going.
+The following children are still racing: 1453 1454 The race is still going.
+The following children are still racing: 1453 1454
+[Slug PID: 1453]: Break time is over!
 I am running the 'id -u' command.
-Break time is over!
+[Slug PID: 1454]: Break time is over!
 I am running the 'id -u' command.
-The race is still going.
-The following children are still racing: 1847 1848 1000
 1000
 The race is still going.
-The following children are still racing: 1847 1848 Child 1847 has crossed the finish line!
-It took 4.000000 seconds Child 1848 has crossed the finish line!
+The following children are still racing: 1453 1454 Child 1453 has crossed the finish line!
+It took 4.000000 seconds 1000
+The race is still going.
+The following children are still racing: 1454 Child 1454 has crossed the finish line!
 It took 4.000000 seconds The race is over!
 It took 4.000000 seconds

-Test Procedures:		how the program was tested
+Test Procedures:		Program Output was compared to example output provided by assignment pdf.
-Test Data:				test cases

-Performance Evaluation:		how well the program performs
-	Time/Space
-	User Interface

-References:			books, papers, people, web, ...
+                                Other seeds were tested to ensure the program executed differently with different seeds Test Data:				seed.txt modified with other ints. seed_x_x.txt modified with other ints.

+References:			CS3013 Lectures, Linux Man Pages (https://linux.die.net/man/)